UCAS code FB12

 About the course

-The course was designed in consultation with local and national pharmaceutical companies.
-Graduates are eligible to apply for Associate Membership of the Royal Society of Chemistry.
+The course was designed in consultation with local and national pharmaceutical companies, and graduates are eligible to apply for Associate Membership of the Royal Society of Chemistry.

 Access to HE Diploma